-Let’s understand the words - Agama, Nigama and Tantra.
-These words can be little confusing sometime as they are interrelated but with slight difference.
+Let’s understand the words - Agama, Nigama, and Tantra.
+These words can be a little confusing sometimes as they are interrelated but with slight differences.

-First of all, it is important to mention that Shruti (reveled knowledge) considered as the highest knowledge.
-Shruti texts includes both Agamas and Nigamas.
-In general Vedas are accepted as highest truth or revealed knowledge.
-But, lets understand each of them.
+First of all, it is important to mention that Shruti (revealed knowledge) considered the highest knowledge.
+Shruti texts include both Agamas and Nigamas.
+In general, Vedas are accepted as the highest truth or revealed knowledge.
+But, let's understand each of them.

-Nigamas: The word Nigama is understood as highest truth, thus Vedas are known as Nigama.
-Even the sentences of command contained in Vedas are referred as Nigama.
-Nigama also means the final truth or conclusion after applying all logics to counter all the objections.
-However, in Tantric world when Shakti as a teacher reveals the knowledge to Shiva, that is also called Nigama.
+Nigamas: The word Nigama is understood as the highest truth, thus Vedas are known as Nigama.
+Even the sentences of the command contained in Vedas are referred to as Nigama.
+Nigama also means the final truth or conclusion after applying all logic to counter all the objections.
+However, in the Tantric world when Shakti as a teacher reveals the knowledge to Shiva, which is also called Nigama.
 Thus, this word can be confusing, if it is used in Vedic or Tantric way.

 Agamas: The word Agama means 'that which has come to (us)' as revealed knowledge, these texts are called manuals of divine worship.
 The Agamas neither accepts or rejects the Vedas, however Agamas use the revealed knowledge of Vedas (e.g. mantra) when applicable for appropriate practices.
 To understand Agama and Tantra, we need to dive little deeper.

 - Vaishanava Agamas – worship and regard Vishnu as the supreme

 - Shaiva Agamas – worship and regard Shiva as the supreme

 - Shakta Agamas – worship and regard Divine Mother (Shakti) as the supreme